Full Moon on

 Moon before ascending node

-7 days after descending node on 6 December 2016 at 17:35 in ♓ Pisces.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 19 December 2016 at 04:46 in ♍ Virgo.
+7 days after descending node on 6 December 2016 at 17:35 in ♓ Pisces the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 19 December 2016 at 04:46 in ♍ Virgo.

 Moon at northern standstill

 At 21:43 the Moon is meeting its standstill point to reach North declination of ∠18.937°.
 This is the year's northernmost lunar standstill of 2016.
-Over the next 14 days the lunar orbit is going to extend southward to face maximum declination of ∠-18.958° at the point of next standstill in ♑ Capricorn on 29 December 2016 at 03:30.
+Over the upcoming 14 days the lunar orbit is going to tilt southward to face maximum declination of ∠-18.958° at the point of next southern standstill in ♑ Capricorn on 29 December 2016 at 03:30.

 Sun-Earth-Moon syzygy